-According to Statista, 100% of young women in the millennial category choose companies to work for based on the opportunity for professional skill development.
-Therefore, the onboarding process should also include a clear directive on where graduates can expect to be in three, six and twelve months’ time.
+The top drivers of engagement for millennials are career opportunities, clear management of performance and organisational reputation.4 Therefore, the onboarding process should also include a clear directive on where graduates can expect to be in three, six and twelve months’ time.
 Objectives should be clearly established and training avenues should be actively promoted and acted upon in order to encourage growth.
-This way, those taking on New York City graduate jobs (or elsewhere) can see just how they’ll be using their hard-earned knowledge.
+This way, those taking on Zurich graduate jobs (or elsewhere) can see just how they’ll be using their hard-earned knowledge.

 Starting a new role is daunting at the best of times, but for graduates, it can be even more so.
-Providing a mentor for those first few months during the graduate onboarding process can go a long way in helping new grads settle into the workplace, giving them a person that can answer ‘dumb questions’ that they might not be comfortable asking their direct manager.
+Providing a mentor for those first few months can go a long way in helping new grads settle into the workplace, giving them a person that can answer ‘dumb questions’ that they might not be comfortable asking their direct manager.

 Mentorship can also encourage a sense of community, helping to welcome new members to the team.
 A familiar face can go a long way in making a work environment more comfortable.